Beyond prompt brittleness: Evaluating the reliability and consistency of political worldviews in LLMs: Political Consistency of Model Answers

-\paragraph{Stance on policy domains.} Figure \ref{fig:policy-stances} shows the stance of the models per policy domain with the standard deviation across prompt templates.
-Positive values correspond to positive attitudes towards a policy domain, and negative values (visualized in gray) correspond to rejection of a certain policy stance, while values around zero indicate neutrality (or the fact that the model does not have enough reliable statements in that domain).
-To disentangle these two cases, we mark by dots cases where the models did not consistently answer at least 6 statements per policy domain across all templates.
+\paragraph{Stance on policy issues.} Figure \ref{fig:policy-stances} shows the stance of the models per policy issue with the standard deviation across prompt instructions.
+Positive values correspond to positive attitudes towards a policy issue, and negative values (visualized in gray) correspond to rejection of a certain policy stance, while values around zero indicate neutrality (or the fact that the model does not have enough reliable statements in that issue).
+To disentangle these two cases, we mark by dots cases where the models did not consistently answer at least 6 statements per policy issue across all templates.

-Dots show that the two small models do not answer a significant number of statements for most policy domains, and \flan\ still does not have enough reliable statements relating to \textit{restrictive migration} and \textit{law and order}. \llamamid\ and the big models, on the other hand, cross the threshold for all policy domains.
-The standard deviation across templates is slightly lower in big models in comparison with mid-size models, indicating higher reliability in stance taking across templates.
-All models have a higher standard deviation in the domain of \textit{open foreign policy}.
-The model that varies the most across templates is \llamasmall, particularly in the domains of \textit{open foreign policy}, \textit{environment protection}, and \textit{liberal society}.
-It is also the model that tends to have a more negative stance towards these topics, while all the other models are mostly taking a positive stance towards the domains, except for \llamamid, \chatgpt, and \llamabig\ that also vary more between stances in the domain of \textit{open foreign policy}.
-Across models, we observe a strong agreement with the policies related to encouraging \textit{environment protection}, \textit{social welfare state}, and \textit{liberal society}.
-All mid-size and big models have a tendency to agree with law and order.
-While \mistral\ and \flan\ have a more positive attitude towards being open for \textit{foreign policies}, the other models tend to have no preference instead.
-Finally, domains take no stance in the domains of \textit{restrictive migration policy and financial policy}, and \textit{liberal economy} except for \flan\ that is slightly in favor of policies regarding \textit{liberal economy}.
-It is important to highlight that all models, except for \llamasmall, tend to answer in agreement with the statement (Cf. Figure \ref{fig:agrees} in Appendix \ref{appendix-results}).
-This also explains why the \llamasmall\ has the largest take on negative stance while the emphasis is found in positive stances across the remaining models.
+Dots show that the two small models do not answer a significant number of statements for most policy issues. \flan\, on the other hand, does not have enough reliable statements relating to \textit{restrictive migration} and \textit{law and order}. \llamamid\ and the big models, on the other hand, cross the threshold for all policy issues.
+Nearly all models, except for \llamamid, have a higher standard deviation in the issue of \textit{open foreign policy}.
+It is important to highlight that all models, except for \llamasmall, tend to answer in agreement with the policies within the set of reliable statements (Cf. Figure \ref{fig:num-agrees-disagrees} in Appendix \ref{appendix-results}).
+This explains why \llamasmall\ is the only model whose answers vary between neutral and negative stance within \textit{environment protection}, \textit{social welfare state}, and \textit{liberal society}.